fleetbase/docs/docs/getting-started/install/install-with-docker.md

 Configure environment variables in the Docker Compose file or a separate .env file for the API:

+- `CONSOLE_HOST`: The URL for the Fleetbase console.
+Required for CORS configuration.
 - `DATABASE_URL`: Full database connection string.
 - `REDIS_URL`: Connection string for Redis.
 - `MAIL_DRIVER`: Set up for production email sending.